Choosing the Right Analytics Attribution Model

 Although marketing is all about experimenting with different approaches, eventually you will need to evaluate your current strategy and narrow down on the practices that drive conversions.
 So, how do you choose the right channels that fuel conversions?
 How do you identify the underperforming strategies and the ones that exceed expectations?
 This is where an analytics attribution model comes into play.

 What is an Analytics Attribution Model?

-An analytics attribution model reports which marketing channel receives credit for a conversion on platforms like Google Analytics.
+An analytics attribution model reports which marketing channel receives credit for a conversion on platforms like Google Analytics or Amazon Seller Central.
 For example, will you credit the newsletters that readers clicked on after a successful sale?
 Or was it the Facebook ad they saw the day before the real hero?

 Thus, choosing an appropriate attribution model helps you determine which channels work towards your goals rather than simply guessing the most successful ones.
 By singling out these productive channels, you can tweak your current marketing strategy to earn more conversions.

 What are the Types of Analytics Attribution Models?

 From the simple first-click model to the more complex data-driven model, your team has several models to consider.
 Keep in mind that you can always use multiple models to gauge your most successful strategies since each approach yields a treasure trove of insightful data.

 The First-Click attribution model attributes conversions to the first touch point customers encounter in your marketing campaign.
 This model is best for exploring which one of your channels is best for acquiring new customers.
 If the customer first interacted with a Facebook ad, then the ad earns all the credit even if it was an email newsletter that pushed the actual conversion.